TK

 What happens if my landlord doesn't return my deposit on time in Pennsylvania?

-In Pennsylvania, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount.
+In Pennsylvania, the penalty for wrongfully withholding a security deposit is: Failure to return deposit or provide itemized list within 30 days makes landlord liable for 2x (double) the amount wrongfully withheld.
+Landlord also loses the right to sue the tenant for damages covered by the deposit.
 You can sue in small claims court to recover the deposit plus the statutory penalty.

 Does my landlord in Pennsylvania have to pay interest on my security deposit?